make2explore/ESP-ZeroCode/README.md

 - In this tutorial we will see brief introduction to ESP ZeroCode, a game-changer for IoT development.
 ESP ZeroCode from Espressif Systems.
 If you’re an IoT enthusiast or a developer, this is a tool you don’t want to miss.
 And then like we always do, we will see practical demonstration of this platform and its different examples using ESP32 boards.

-▶️  [Tutorial] Getting Started with ESP-ZeroCode  - 🔗  https://youtu.be/xbHPvr6Ibho
+▶️  [Tutorial] Getting Started with ESP ZeroCode  - 🔗  https://youtu.be/xbHPvr6Ibho

 ▶️  [Projects] Using ESP ZeroCode  - 🔗  https://youtu.be/